 Ian Karow, MA, LPC

-Ian graduated with his degree in Professional Counseling from Argosy University.
-He brings with him over 11 years of experience working in outpatient, intensive outpatient, inpatient crisis and residential settings.
+Ian is a graduate of Argosy University with a degree in Professional Counseling and is a Licensed Professional Counselor (LPC).
+Ian brings with him over 13 years of experience working in a variety of settings including outpatient, intensive outpatient, in patient crisis and residential settings.
 Ian enjoys working with a variety of populations specifically ages 10 on up.
-He has clinical experience working with issues such as depression, anxiety, substance abuse and trauma.
-Ian has training in using a variety of modalities including CBT, solution focused, motivational interviewing and EMDR.
+Ian has clinical experience in working with depression, anxiety and substance abuse.
+Currently he is pursuing certification in Relapse Prevention Therapy (RPT) to further assist those with addiction struggles.
+More information can be found here http://www.tgorski.com/clin_mod/rpt/rpt.htm or here https://www.addiction.com/a-z/relapse-prevention-therapy/.
+Ian has training in using a variety of modalities including CBT, REBT, solution focused and motivational interviewing.

 Heather Cruz, MA, LPCC